ZhiWei-Ou/termConf/README.md

 # termConf
-the tmux config for terminal
+the tmux config and the zsh config for terminal

 # 💈 Media